hyperledger-archives/sawtooth-rfcs/text/0000-delete-prefix.md

 for almost every transaction, while the need to delete all the addresses in the list is very rare.

+Instead of adding a new API for delete prefix that will get list of addresses prefix, an alternative would be to extend existing delete API to support both list of addresses prefix and list of full address.
+The validator would then need to distinguish each element of the list as between a full 70 character address as a single address or something less than 70 as a prefix.

 # Prior art
 [prior-art]: #prior-art

 Access address by prefix is a key capability of radix tree.
-This RFC intends to take advantage of sawtooth design to use a radix tree for storing the global state.
+This RFC intends to take advantage of Sawtooth design to use a radix tree for storing the global state.

 # Unresolved questions